-The law allows nearly any person anywhere in the United States to sell their periodic payments and structured settlements.
+The law allows nearly any person anywhere with an American structured settlement to sell their periodic payments and structured settlements.

-In the United States, selling your structured settlement almost always requires getting approval from a state court.
+In the United States, selling your structured settlement always requires getting approval from a state court.
 Adults of sound mind are most likely to be approved to sell their settlement payments.
 Most courts approve when they feel that a sale is in the best interests of the person selling.
 However, courts are skeptical about approving the sale of settlements that have been awarded to minor children, elderly persons or anyone unable to care for themselves.
-Yet, with good reason that is truly in the best interest of the person who owns the settlement such sales can happen.
+Yet, with good reason that is truly in the best interest of the annuitant sales can happen.

 People sell their settlements for many reasons, and the decision is a personal one – it varies based on your own life situation.
 But some good reasons that people may want to sell include:

 - buying a house or trying to save a house from foreclosure

 - making a major home repair, such as a new roof

 - opening a new business or investing more in their current business